 Being sedentary is an unfortunate symptom of many workplace cultures.
 It's not that we're forced to sit for long periods of time.
 But we want to look busy in the eyes of our peers, and being hunched over the keyboard broadcasts the busy look.
 If you're out and about, that empty chair can only mean one thing—you're slacking on the job!

 At home, no such obligations bound you to a chair (as explained in the first point).
 You must shift your idea of work, from being a sedentary activity to an active one.
+Then you have to turn it into a new habit.
 The more you move, the better your mind performs.
 Creativity thrives in a well-oxygenated brain and no matter how busy you are, you can always sneak some physical activity into your tight schedule.

 Stand up when pondering solutions.
+Clock your work intervals.
 Dance when you need a little boost - especially early in the morning.
 Take frequent movement breaks every hour to fend off burnout, work-related stress, and muscle aches.
 Your home office space is a sanctuary of productivity, but also of wellbeing.
 Make it so by adding movement into the mix.

 From hours worked to tasks completed